-When I had changed, washed and sprayed I made my way in to the office, and as I stood chatting to my work pals with my hands in my pockets, I pulled out a ten pound note (which could have paid for that damn towel).
+Once I had changed, washed, and sprayed, I made my way in to the office; and as I stood with my hands deep inside in my pockets, chatting to my colleagues about what had happened on my journey to work, I pulled out a ten pound note (which could have paid for that damn towel).

 What a plonker!!!